Home

 Prescription Sleep Medications

 Prescription sleeping pills are most often prescribed for cases of chronic insomnia.
-Yet it is important to note that insomnia medications are generally controlled substances and carry risks of dependency and side effects.
-They're best used on a short term basis to avoid potential dangers and dependency.
+Insomnia medications are generally controlled substances and carry risks of dependency and side effects.
+Whenever you are prescribed sleep medicines, know that they are best used on a short term basis to avoid potential dangers and dependency.

 An older class of sleep medications called benzodiazepines (also known as BRAs' or hypnotics) include sleep aids such as Xanax, Ativan and Prosom.
 These sleep drugs have their place, but can be heavily sedating and addictive.